deadhedd/obsidian-note-engine/contract.md

 #### 2.2.7 Failure Visibility Is Mandatory

+Generated notes and data artifacts are the priority; logging is **best-effort**.

 Even when a job fails catastrophically:

-* A log file **MUST** exist
+* A log file **SHOULD** exist
 * Partial logs are acceptable
 * Silent failure is not

-If logging cannot be initialized, the wrapper must fail fast and loudly rather than executing the job without logs.
+Logging failure **MUST NOT** fail an otherwise healthy job.
+An exception exists only when the logging failure implies the execution environment is unsafe or corrupted (e.g., disk errors, permissions regressions that also threaten artifacts).

 ---